svsticky/static-sticky/README.md

 If you get an error about file watchers, try this <https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers>

-Then just run `npm run develop` to start a shiny development server with hot reloading.
+Then just run `npm run develop` inside the devcontainer commandline to start a shiny development server with hot reloading.

 ## Contentful queries